 RUGBY WORLD CUP 2019

-Who can forget the historical victory for Captain Siya Kolisi, the first Black African captain of the Springboks South, as he led the South African rugby union team, to victory at the Yokohama Stadium at this year’s Rugby World Cup 2019 Campaign held in Tokyo Japan?
+Who can forget the historical victory for Captain Siya Kolisi, the first Black African captain of the Springboks, as he led the South African rugby union team, to victory at the Yokohama Stadium at this year’s Rugby World Cup 2019 Campaign held in Tokyo Japan?

 What made it even more special and memorable is SMITH&DANIELS photographing the Springboks with proud partner ASICS wearing the “unstoppable” jersey, designed and manufactured by SA Rugby’s official apparel sponsor ASICS.

 Let’s rewind to 2018 when ASICS commissioned SMITH&DANIELS to photograph the 2019 Springbok and Wallabies Rugby World Cup campaign imagery.
 The purpose behind the shoot was creating impactful imagery, along with influential “art of movement” campaign images, showcasing ASICS’s latest technology in the World Cup rugby kit.
 Smith&Daniels shot all images, both locally and internationally for ASICS Global.
 All images were used in countries such as France, most of Europe, Africa, the UK, Australia and more importantly Japan, where the Rugby World Cup 2019 was to take place.
 Closer to home the image can be seen and found in all your local stores, including Sportsmans Warehouse’s, Totals Sports and Asics Stores.